kiriaze/juice/README.md

 ## Basic usage

 This is the default usage.
-The grid is calculated and classes are generated for you to get building quickly. ( _grid.scss & _breakpoints.scss Required.
-Get at https://github.com/kiriaze/s-grid )
+The grid is calculated and classes are generated for you to get building quickly.

 ### Syntax
 1. Class Syntax